 Torino, the first capital of Italy, with its royal castles, grand piazzas, baroque splendors.
-But there’s another Turin where nature reveals its shapes and colours: parks, rivers and natural reserves are a must-see.
-Stretching at the foot of the hills, they form one of the largest and more scenic green belts in all Europe.
+But there’s another Turin where nature reveals its shapes and colours: parks, rivers and natural reserves are a must see.
+Stretching at the foot of the hills, they form one of the largest and most scenic green belts in all Europe.

 The tour is free to join.
-It takes place all year on request.
+It takes place on request.
 Please book in good advance

 Duration: 4 hours

 Read more here

 VALENTINO PARK | BORGO MEDIOEVALE | MURAZZI DEL PO | THE FRESHLY ROASTED ESPRESSO | COLLETTA PARK | SAN MAURO MEDIEVAL VILLAGE | THE ARTISAN GELATO ICE-CREAM | MEISINO NATURAL RESERVATION | THE PO RIVER BIKE PATHS | CASTELLO DEL VALENTINO